-The state governments earn interest on at least $60 billion in unclaimed money!
+The state governments earn interest on nearly 42 billion (as of May 2015) in unclaimed money!
 “Unclaimed money” belongs to someone else — not the government - which holds it for safe-keeping.
 Somehow it has been forgotten, unknowingly abandoned, or lost in the mail.
 To get back what is rightfully yours, you need to know what it is and how to find it.

 Whatever the reasons, about one in every ten people has unclaimed money waiting for them.
 Some of it could be yours!
 Even celebrities, who have hired experts to manage their money, end up finding unclaimed money in their name, so don't be embarrassed if there's an account you've forgotten about somewhere!

 In 2011 over 2.5 million claims were made and $2.5 billion was returned to its true owners.
 It’s worth learning more about getting free unclaimed money.

 Sounds kind of like winning the lottery, doesn’t it?
 In fact, the average claim in 2011 was $892, but individual claims can range anywhere from less than ten to hundreds and thousands of dollars — even millions.

 Celebrities, politicians and well-known business people have unclaimed money and don’t know about it.
 If you understand what it is and how to find it, you can claim it without paying anyone to help you do it.

 First — if you are tempted to buy a book about the topic of free money or unclaimed money, be sure to read our review of Kevin Trudeau's book on Free Money.
 We reveal the good, the bad and the ugly!

 Unclaimed money takes many forms.
 Some examples may help you understand how it comes about, and why.
 It will also help to convince you that it's worth taking a shot at finding some in your name.
 If you take the pretty brief time needed to learn and don't get fooled by those who offer to help for a fee you can do some simple but comprehensive searches yourself.